eduMFA/eduMFA/READ_BEFORE_UPDATE.md

 > The 3.0.0 release of eduMFA is planned to remove multiple features.
 This will be announced as soon as there is a complete list.
 A work in progress list of removals can be found at: https://github.com/eduMFA/eduMFA/issues/875
 >

+> [!CAUTION]
+>
+> Due to new fields in `edumfa.cfg`, updating your Ubuntu package will cause apt to ask you to replace it.
+Replacing that file will result in losing the secrets set in it (and you having to add those secrets back).
+If needed, add the new fields manually to your existing `edumfa.cfg`.
+>

 ### Added

 - Added support for Python 3.14 ([#796](https://github.com/eduMFA/eduMFA/pull/796)) (@Luc1412)